Dragons Back, Pengenffordd, LD3 0EP

 Public Transport:Nearest trains: Abergavenny.
 Nearest bus: Talgarth (3 miles).

-This accommodation allows dogs by arrangement, is near mountains, is in a National Park, is available only to groups, gives a Best Price Guarantee, has a pub within walking distance and is on the dark sky area, the Brecon Beacons National Park, the Hostels that welcome stag and hen parties map, the Hostels with Camping map and the Offa's Dyke path.
+This accommodation allows dogs by arrangement, is near mountains, is in a National Park, is available only to groups, gives a Best Price Guarantee and has a pub within walking distance.
+It is on a dark sky area, the Brecon Beacons National Park, the Hostels that welcome stag and hen parties map, the Hostels with Camping map and the Offa's Dyke path.